Sycri/AMXModX-Plugins/scripting-shero/core/sh_readme.txt

 *	 - Found a way to reset speed without forcing a weapon switch
 *	 - Fixed bugs with menu resetting to page 1 while you are in it
 *	 - Made it so powers are not disabled (for freezetime) until the first person spawns
-*	 - Changed function of debug cvar, it is now the debugging level.
+*	 - Changed function of debug cvar, it is now the debugging level *
-*
 *	v1.17.2 - JTP10181 - 08/17/04
 *	 - Fixed runtime errors if you exceed the MAXHEROS amount